Preventive Mastectomy: Seven Years Later

 It reminds me that I still have some baggage to work on…the weight of other people’s opinions has been constant throughout this process.

-Something I am entirely responsible for because I have been SO public about my choice.
+This is something I am entirely responsible for because I have been SO public about my choice.

 While I am improving at shrugging off the burden of what others may (or may not) be saying…I DO still occasionally hear those negative thoughts quietly whispering in the background.